jatinkumarweb/agentDB9/tests/vscode-proxy.test.md

 ## Overview
 These test cases verify that VS Code and dev server preview URLs work correctly through the backend proxy.

+**IMPORTANT:** These tests include regression tests for the path handling bug fix (commit 5ea81c8).
+The bug was: backend was forwarding `/proxy/8080/` prefix to VS Code, causing it to fail.
+The fix: backend now strips `/proxy/8080` prefix for port 8080, but preserves full path for dev servers.

 ## Prerequisites
 - All services running: `docker-compose up -d`
 - Backend accessible at `http://localhost:8000`